 For a full list of all the tools and places in dotCMS where Lucene syntax can be used, please see the Content Search Syntax documentation.

-The following image shows a search performed on the backend of the [dotCMS demo site](http://demo.dotcms.com/admin] to display all Content of the “New” Content Type with the word “invest” in the Content:
+The following image shows a list of all content on the Content -> Search screen of the [dotCMS demo site](http://demo.dotcms.com/admin] of the “New” Content Type with the word “invest” in the Content:

-Selecting Search -> Show Query displays the following popup, which displays the query syntax required to perform the same search in different ways:
+From the Content Search screen, you can click the Search button and select Show Query to display the following popup, which displays the query syntax required to perform the same search in different ways:

 Important The query tools all perform queries against your site indexes, not directly against the Content in your site.